dario-santos/Super-Chip-Emulator/README.md

 ## Configuration

-You can change a set of configurations like the colors used by the emulator, you will find more information in the _src/config.ini_ file
+You can change a set of configurations like the colors used by the emulator.
+You will find more information in the _src/config.ini_ file

 ## CPU
 The CPU module as the variables